salcad/react-dropdown-lib/README.md

 # React Dropdown

-This React Dropdown component and storybook demonstrates:
+This React Dropdown component demonstrates:

 - Single and multiple selection capabilities.
 - Searchability with filtering.